YINI-lang/YINI-spec/YINI-Specification.md

   "peaches",  // Trailing comma here is ok.
 ```

-Lists can be nested with other lists, like:
+**Nested Lists with `:` Notation**

+Nested lists are supported and may include inner bracketed lists or arrays:
 ```yini
 linkItems:
 	["stylesheet", "css/general.css"],